metarex-media/www-metarex-media/content/blog/2022-09-18-IBC/index.md

   id    = "summary"
   src   = "featured-ibc-2022.jpg"
   srcOn = "left"
+  alt = "photo of a bike beside a canal with the sun setting"
 >}}
 An in-person IBC after the long COVID break was both exciting and busy.
-My 10km stope count goal was exceeded every day and conversations with both exhibitors and attendees was stimulating and informative.
+My 10km step count goal was exceeded every day and conversations with both exhibitors and attendees was stimulating and informative.

 It became rapidly clear that business models had changed radically since COVID.
 Many folks were investing in AI technologies to guess at the metadata that gets